Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

 - Add the computer to the domain.
 - Add the AAD group to the remote desktop users group.
 - Remove the encrypted password file.
-- Remove the DomainJoin-StudentVM script
+- Remove the Join-Domain-StudentVM script
 - Restart the vm.

 ### Increase security
 The instructions above use the labs default administrator.
 If you want to have additional security, instead of using the lab administrator you can add another user (Security User) and add that user as an administrator.
-Login to the template using the new security user and run the SetupTemplateToDomainJoin.ps1.
+Login to the template using the new security user and run the Set-DomainJoinValuesToSecureStore-TemplateVM.ps1.
 This will add an additional layer to help protect any secrets.
 The students shouldn't have access to the lab administrator account.

 ### Additional information
 When additional students are added to the class the Domain join script will need to be run on the additional machines before the students try to use them.
 If you have the scheduled tasks setup, then this is not relevant.
 You will need to confirm that the domain join connected properly.
 If the student resets their machine the domain join will need to be run, unless scheduled to automatically run.